hashicorp/terraform-website/content/source/docs/cloud/api/run-triggers.html.md

 ### Permissions

-In order to show a run trigger, the user must have at least [read privileges](../users-teams-organizations/permissions.html) on the workspace or sourceable workspace of the specified run trigger.
+In order to show a run trigger, the user must have permission to read runs for either the workspace or sourceable workspace of the specified run trigger. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 ### Sample Request